kennethjang34/browser-rpass/docs/README.md

 ## Installation

-Currently, only works on OSX and Linux, firefox and chrome (chromium users should be able to use them but would have to do extra configuration for native host.
-[Google has docs for it.](https://developer.chrome.com/docs/extensions/develop/concepts/native-messaging)
+Currently, only works on OSX and Linux, firefox and chrome.
+Should also work with other chromium-based browsers but would have to [do extra configuration for native host](https://developer.chrome.com/docs/extensions/develop/concepts/native-messaging)

 ### Required dependencies